TDStrasser/Kookaberry-Accelerometer/README.rst

 The mass (weight) of the circuit board has been minimised so that it does not overly reduce  acceleration.

+The rechargeable battery is soldered onto the board and thereby does not constitute hazard to small children.
+Nevertheless, the module should not be within reach of or handled by small children.

 Description
 -----------